-What About The House?
+What Will Happen To The House?

 One of the most challenging questions in a divorce is who gets to keep the house that you and your spouse have shared throughout your marriage.
 A home is not only a significant financial asset, but also a treasured place where many meaningful memories have been built.
 With so much sentimental value attached, the process of letting go is sensitive.

 At the law offices of Kathleen J. Smith, we are familiar with matters of property division in a divorce and can help you determine the status of your home as you prepare for post-marital life.